vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 ## 3. Do they inspire trust, confidence, and safety?

 Pain is a protective response designed to keep your body safe from danger.
 Perceived threats in the environment can profoundly affect your pain experience and related behaviors.
-Whether the threat is *actually* dangerous or not doesn't matter, both are equally "real" to your pain system.
+Whether the threat is *actually* dangerous or not doesn't matter - both are equally "real" to your pain system.

 Health-related decisions are some of the most important and personally relevant decisions you will ever make.
-Add to this the fact that your clinician is intimately involved in helping you when you're at your most vulnerable and it's easy to see why **the last thing you'd ever want is for your clinician to be perceived as a threat by your pain system.** Your clinician *needs* to be a source of safety.
+Add to this the fact that your clinician is intimately involved in helping you when you're at your most vulnerable, and it's easy to see why **the last thing you'd ever want is for your clinician to be perceived as a threat by your pain system.** Your clinician *needs* to be a source of safety.

 To ensure a sense of safety, it is essential to form a relationship with your clinician based on mutual trust.
 Trust can take time to develop, but don't disregard first impressions.
 Pay close attention to the feeling you walk away with after an initial consultation with a new clinician.
 Do they leave you feeling empowered and inspired?
 Or depressed and anxious?